the-fool/thomasruble.com/site/content/blog/dotnet-postgres-docker.md

 This is all it takes for `localhost:5000/api/gadgets` to return our list of gadget inventory in nice, JSONified form.
 All that's left to do is make our Angular app consume this API.

 ## Build an Angular Web Client

 So long to the .NET code.
 Now move over to the `Frontend` directory and get ready to write an Angular app.
-Well, it's not going to be much of an app at all.
+Truth be told, it's not going to be much of an app at all.
 And Angular is certainly overkill for what we're setting out to accomplish.
 But it's so easy to set up using Docker and the `ng` tool that we may as well lay a good foundation for future iteration on Gadget Depot's web app.

 Change the `src/app/app.component.ts` file so that the main component will connect to the REST API backend: